2.9.2 Addendum to Satisfactory Academic Progress Procedure

 Course Repeats: Course repeats means a course with the same course number and title that is attempted more than once.

-Academic Grading System: Central Lakes College’s grades which are given to students who attempt courses for credit.
+Academic Grading System: Central Lakes College’s grades are given to students who attempt courses for credit.

 Last Date of Attendance: The last date of attendance a CLC Instructor records for the student into eServices equating to the last day they were present in the course.

-Progression Courses: Courses in which new course content is included each time the course is attempted by the student.
-These courses are individualized, self-paced courses in which the student will be presented with new content and materials each time they attempt the course.
+Progression Courses: Courses in which new course content is included each time the student attempts the course.
+These courses are individualized, self-paced courses in which students will be presented with new content and materials each time they attempt the course.